Frequently asked questions about Gustavo Adolfo Rol

 16) Did Rol have any disciples or followers?
 Who were the people who provided testimony about him?

-No, he had no disciples – this because Rol never presented himself as an “official” Teacher – nor followers, because he was not the leader of any sect or secret society.
+No, he had no disciples – this because Rol never presented himself as an “official” Master – nor followers, because he was not the leader of any sect or secret society.
 Also from this point of view, he was an apparently normal person, surrounded by friends and acquaintances, often spending his time with figures from international high society, both because it was his ideal environment based on family tradition, as well as because by trying to influence those in positions of power he hoped to obtain “cascading” results downstream.
 This did not prevent him from spending time with people from all social classes and professions, and those that are providing testimony today are many who knew him as a friend, acquaintance or also casual testimonies of unique situations without even knowing who he was.

 17) Did Rol perform experiments only at his home?